 When using it in deep steep walled canyons, the fix is not as accurate as Garmin, 50 to 100 or more meters off in a deep canyon (Paria Canyon in Utah).

 Using a Garmin and an iPhone 4 we concurrently recorded tracks on 12 miles of trail in fairly dense conifers on the west slope of California's Sierra Nevada range and could not tell any difference in accuracy.

 We leave it to the reader make their own determination if this level of accuracy is sufficient.

 Battery Drain and Different Models of iPhones

-When all battery conservation measures are in place (as per the Battery Conservation Settings section), the baseline battery drain of the best models of iPhones is 1-2% per day.
+When all battery conservation measures are in place (as per the Battery Conservation Settings section), the baseline battery drain of most iPhone models is 1-3% per day.